 Knoxville Spine & Sports has the experience, skills, and state-of-the-art technology to effectively diagnose and treat your knee pain in Knoxville, TN.
 Dr. Bert Solomon and our team of physical therapists, chiropractors, and certified athletic trainers are trained in treating and rehabilitating injuries and conditions, such as

 We specialize in various therapies, techniques, and treatment options including chiropractic, physical therapy, dry needling, strengthening & corrective exercises, and more.
 With over 15+ years of experience, Knoxville Spine & Sports has the expertise to alleviate your pain to get you to optimal health and peak performance.
+If you’re searching for an experienced knee pain chiropractor in Knoxville, our team is here to provide effective, customized care.

 If you're currently experiencing knee pain in Knoxville, Tennessee, call now at (865) 337-5574 for an appointment!